Three Little Chickpeas

 Description

-This oat milk hot chocolate recipe is easy to make and it uses simple ingredients.
-It only takes 5 minutes to make and it’s customizable to make your vegan hot chocolate extra special.
+This hot chocolate with oat milk is easy to make and it uses simple ingredients.
+It only takes 5 minutes to make and it's customizable to make your dairy-free hot chocolate extra special.

 Ingredients